The Strength of the Gibbs Lee-Enfield Summit .45-70 Rifle

 By Ron Card

-The WW2 and post WW2 Lee-Enfield Mk 4 - No 1 (&2) receivers used by the Gibbs Rifle Company in making their fine Summit carbine in caliber 45-70, are sufficiently strong enough to allow the use of the hottest .45-70 loads listed in the popular reloading manuals.
+The WW2 and post WW2 Lee-Enfield Mk 4 - No 1 (and No. 2) receivers used by the Gibbs Rifle Company in making their fine Summit carbine in caliber 45-70, are sufficiently strong enough to allow the use of the hottest .45-70 loads listed in the popular reloading manuals.
 These are loads reserved for strong single shot and bolt action rifles.
 Let's examine the historical facts and the figures.

 SAAMI specs for the maximum average pressure (MAP) of the .303 British round is 45,000 cup.
 Today's commercial .303 ammo is purposely kept below the permissible MAP due to the large number of surplus SMLEs in the hands of shooters, many of which are of questionable condition.
 By comparison, SAAMI specs for the MAP of the .308 Winchester (7.62mm NATO) round is 52,000 cup.